-For example, in considering Table 6, Project 4 is identified as a potential future ISP project in Scenario D. Although not potentially actionable in any of the least-cost DPs, this is a smaller and cheaper alternative to Project 3, which in this example is assumed to have been close to being in the least cost development plan across a number of scenarios.
-Therefore, there may be value in testing this as an alternative CDP, as seen below in Table 10.
+For example, in considering Table 5, Project 4 is identified as a potential future ISP project in Scenario D. Although not potentially actionable in any of the least-cost DPs, this is a smaller and cheaper alternative to Project 3, which in this example is assumed to have been close to being in the least cost development plan across a number of scenarios.
+Therefore, there may be value in testing this as an alternative CDP, as seen below in Table 9.
 Assuming that Project 4 could be built upon over time to match the capability of Project 3, this additional option effectively represents another form of project staging.
 Even if Project 3 and Project 4 were mutually exclusive, Project 4 may deliver a more stable set of market benefits across scenarios and therefore prove to have a lower regret cost and be more robust to variations in inputs than Project 3.

-Table 10 Additional Candidate Development Paths to explore other alternatives
+Table 10Table 9 Additional Candidate Development Paths to explore other alternatives

-Candidate Development Path Description No-regrets projects Potential actionable projects CDP7 Based on both CDP1 and CDP2 Project 1 Project 2 Project 4
+Candidate Development Path Description ption No-regrets Potential projects nable projects CDP7 Based on both CDP1 and CDP2 Project 1 Project 2 Project 4